watertap-org/watertap/docs/technical_reference/unit_models/pressure_exchanger.rst

     * is isothermal
     * supports a single liquid phase only
     * supports steady-state only
-    * assumes no mixing or leakage between the low and high pressure side
+    * supports mixing or leakage between the low and high pressure side
-    * assumes equal flowrates on both sides
+    * assumes equal flowrates on both side

 .. index::
    pair: watertap.unit_models.pressure_exchanger;pressure_exchanger